cboehme/mappa-mercia/README.md

  - _mongoose_ contains a copy of the [Mongoose web server](https://code.google.com/archive/p/mongoose/) which can be used during development to handle the server-side includes in the webpages
- - _osb-proxy_ is a simply openstreetbugs implementation for testing.
+ - _osb-proxy_ is a simple openstreetbugs implementation for testing.
 Requires a MySQL database
  - The _osm2text.xsl_ creates a list of blue plaques for the memorial map
  - _serve.sh_ starts the Mongoose webserver